-The Battle for Homes: Is Home Sharing Disrupting Rental or Housing Markets?
+The Battle for Homes: How Does Home Sharing Disrupt Local Residential Markets?

-Keywords: Home sharing, Housing markets, Airbnb, Affordable housing, Synthetic control
+Keywords: Home sharing, Residential markets, Airbnb, Platform economics, Affordable housing, Difference-in-differences, Synthetic control

 Suggested Citation: Suggested Citation